 I’ve readacted answers to Monday ‘Membah Me? queries, used in the cal as nickname pointers to parent Qs.

 I provide these details for one reason.
-I’m out to PROVE the whole content deal is NOT as time-coming, nor as difficult, as a novice thinks.
+I’m out to PROVE the whole content deal is NOT as time-coming, nor as difficult, as a novice may think.
+But I rush to add: the validity of that statement depends on the frequency of posting.

 One irritant in previous bullet journals: flipping between sections.
 The Editorial Calendar lived as a month view; all associated notes hung out elsewhere in the system.
 Frankly, I always chose the month view in knee-jerk fashion: Month → Editorial Calendar.
 No analysis.